RaneemAizouk/CABU-EICO/README.md

 # Project summary
 We developed and evaluated a behavioural intervention bundle, targeting any community-level healthcare or medicine providers and communities, to optimise antibiotic use and improve hygiene, and hence reduce AMR transmission.
 After a 6-month local co-development phase, the intervention was implemented over 12 months in 22 clusters (villages or neighbourhoods) within health demographic surveillance sites in Nanoro, Burkina Faso and Kimpese, DR Congo.
 In a cluster RCT, we compared the 22 intervention with 22 control clusters.

-The *primary outcome* are the change in Watch antibiotic provision from informal and formal medicine providers and change in patient management, assessed via patient exit interviews and simulated client visits.
+The *primary outcomes* presented in the joint submission manuscript, are the change in Watch antibiotic provision from informal and formal medicine providers and change in patient management, assessed via patient exit interviews and simulated client visits.

 The *secondary outcomes* presented here, included changes in AMR acquisition dynamics and hygiene practices, which were assessed using a pre-/post-intervention household survey collecting data on Water access, Sanitation and Hygiene (WASH) exposures, and repeated microbiological (stool) sampling among household members (collected 3-months before, at intervention start, 3 months post, and 9 months post-intervention start.
 These data were collected and evaluated in the Burkina Faso site using a continious-time markov modelling framework presented in this repository.